alexandrubb23/blood-diamond/README.md

 Unfortunately, I couldn't find time in order to implement tests 😞 Sunday evening, family, etc. But I will do it in the next few days 😉

+❗❗Update❗❗ The tests was implemented (dynamic vs individual).

 # Numbered Diamond

 ```bash